George S. Patton: Image

-As media scrutiny on Patton increased, his bluntness stirred controversy.
+As media scrutiny increased on Patton, his bluntness stirred controversy.
 These began in North Africa when some reporters worried that he was becoming too close to former Vichy officials with Axis sympathies.
-His public image was more seriously damaged after word of the slapping incidents broke.
-Another controversy occurred prior to Operation Overlord when Patton spoke at a British welcoming club at Knutsford in England, and said, in part, "since it is the evident destiny of the British and Americans, and of course, the Russians, to rule the world, the better we know each other, the better job we will do."
-The next day news accounts misquoted Patton by leaving off the Russians.
+His public image was more seriously damaged after the slapping incidents.
+Another controversy occurred prior to Operation Overlord when Patton spoke at a British welcoming club at Knutsford in England: "Since it is the evident destiny of the British and Americans, and of course, the Russians, to rule the world, the better we know each other, the better job we will do."
+The next day, news accounts misquoted him by leaving off the Russians.

-On a visit home after the war he again made headlines when he attempted to honor several wounded veterans in a speech by calling them "the real heroes" of the war, unintentionally offending the families of soldiers who had been killed in action.
-His final media blowup occurred in September 1945, when goaded by reporters about denazification, he said "[d]enazification would be like removing all the Republicans and all the Democrats who were in office, who had held office or were quasi-Democrats or Republicans and that would take some time."
-This caused Eisenhower to relieve Patton from command of the Third Army.
+On a visit home after the war, he again made headlines when he attempted to honor several wounded veterans in a speech by calling them "the real heroes" of the war, unintentionally offending the families of soldiers who had been killed in action.
+His final media blowup occurred in September 1945 when he said, "Denazification would be like removing all the Republicans and all the Democrats who were in office, who had held office or were quasi-Democrats or Republicans and that would take some time."
+This caused Eisenhower to relieve him from command of the Third Army.

-As a leader, Patton was known to be highly critical, correcting subordinates mercilessly for the slightest infractions, but also being quick to praise their accomplishments.
-Although he garnered a reputation as a general who was both impatient and impulsive and had little tolerance for officers who had failed to succeed, he fired only one general during World War II, Orlando Ward, and only after two warnings, whereas Bradley sacked several generals during the war.
+As a leader, Patton was known to be highly critical, correcting subordinates mercilessly for the slightest infractions, but also quick to praise their accomplishments.
+He garnered a reputation as a general who was both impatient and impulsive and had little tolerance for officers who had failed to succeed.
+However, he fired only General Orlando Ward, and that after two warnings, whereas Bradley sacked several generals during the war.
 Patton reportedly had the utmost respect for the men serving in his command, particularly the wounded.
 Many of his directives showed special trouble to care for the enlisted men under his command, and he was well known for arranging extra supplies for battlefield soldiers, including blankets and extra socks, galoshes, and other items normally in short supply at the front.

 Views on race

-Patton remained outspoken but unabashed in his feelings of racism throughout his life.
-His attitudes were likely cultivated from his upbringing and family roots in the Confederate South.
+Patton is known to have held racist attitudes typical for those of his upbringing and family roots in the Confederate South.
 Privately he wrote of black soldiers:

 Individually they were good soldiers, but I expressed my belief at the time, and have never found the necessity of changing it, that a colored soldier cannot think fast enough to fight in armor.

-He also stated that performance was more important than race or religious affiliation:
+However publicly, Patton stated that performance was more important than race or religious affiliation:

 I don't give a damn who the man is.
 He can be a Nigger or a Jew, but if he has the stuff and does his duty, he can have anything I've got.
 By God!
 I love him.